zvada/technology/docs/release/old-release-removal.md

 ===============================

-In order to reduce clutter and disk usage on our repositories and build system, we should remove OSG Software release series.
+In order to reduce clutter and disk usage on our repositories and build system, we should remove older OSG Software release series.
 This will result in packages from those series becoming unavailable both to users, and to developers.

 Policy